Kim Zolciak Thanks Her Plastic Surgeon In Latest Bikini Photo

 “The Don’t Be Tardy matriarch has been spotted sporting her rockin’ bod in an itsy bitsy bikini, while Kroy showed some skin in an LBS (little black Speedo).”

-The site went on to include several photos of Zolciaks outfits as she spends her winter lounging at the beach.
+The site went on to include several photos of Zolciak’s outfits as she spends her winter lounging at the beach.

 “How’s winter treating you?
 Well, it looks like Kim Zolciak-Biermann is having the best January ever.
 That’s probably because she and her husband, Kroy Biermann, are currently enjoying some fun in the sun on their tropical romantic getaway.”